waoup/lightning-hydra-template/README.md

 <details>
 <summary><b>Create a sweep over hyperparameters with Optuna</b></summary>

-> Using [Optuna Sweeper](https://hydra.cc/docs/next/plugins/optuna_sweeper) plugin doesn't require you to code any boilerplate into your pipeline, everything is defined in a [single config file](configs/hparams_search/mnist_optuna.yaml)!

 ```bash
 # this will run hyperparameter search defined in `configs/hparams_search/mnist_optuna.yaml`
 # over chosen experiment config
 python train.py -m hparams_search=mnist_optuna experiment=example_simple
 ```

-> ⚠️ Currently this sweep is not failure resistant (if one job crashes than the whole sweep crashes).
-Might be supported in future Hydra release.
+> **Note**: Using [Optuna Sweeper](https://hydra.cc/docs/next/plugins/optuna_sweeper) plugin doesn't require you to code any boilerplate into your pipeline, everything is defined in a [single config file](configs/hparams_search/mnist_optuna.yaml).

 </details>

 <details>
 <summary><b>Execute all experiments from folder</b></summary>

-> Hydra provides special syntax for controlling behavior of multiruns.
-Learn more [here](https://hydra.cc/docs/next/tutorials/basic/running_your_app/multi-run).
-The command below executes all experiments from folder [configs/experiment/](configs/experiment/).

 ```bash
 python train.py -m 'experiment=glob(*)'
 ```

+> **Note**: Hydra provides special syntax for controlling behavior of multiruns.
+Learn more [here](https://hydra.cc/docs/next/tutorials/basic/running_your_app/multi-run).
+The command above executes all experiments from [configs/experiment/](configs/experiment/).

 </details>

 <details>
 <summary><b>Execute sweep on a remote AWS cluster</b></summary>

-> This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
-Example is not yet implemented in this template.
+> **Note**: This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
+Example is not implemented in this template.

 </details>